We love our Gentle, Sweet Honey Bees!

 · 1 lemon, sliced into rounds

-In a medium bowl, whisk together honey, soy sauce, lemon juice and red pepper flakes.
+In a medium bowl, whisk together Bourbon Barrel-Aged Honey, soy sauce, lemon juice and red pepper flakes.

 In a large skillet over medium-high heat, heat two tablespoons oil.
 When oil is hot but not smoking, add salmon skin-side up and season with salt and pepper.